jsenzel1/petrock/README.md

-!!! code and schematics coming soon, just need to clean it up to be a bit more publically readable !!!
+# !!! code and schematics coming soon, just need to clean it up to be a bit more publically readable !!!

-# Pet Rock
+## Pet Rock technical details

-Pet Rock is a eurorack synthesizer module, which generates 1 new rhythm every 24 hours.
-Rhythm generation is influenced by the current real phase of the moon.
-Additionally, at the start of every complete moon cycle the overall rhythm generation algorithm changes, between 4 different algorithms.
-It is the slowest self changing piece of music technology ever created (to my knowledge, please discredit me on this - if something slower exists I will be very happy and have a million questions)

-Pet Rock is sold at cost of production (no profit)
+(this doc is a work in progress, just threw together the most commonly asked questions, and some fun lessons I learned, will continue updating)

 contact me at jsenzel1@gmail.com with any inquiries